Merging from Upstream Buildpacks

 Run the buildpack test suite to ensure that the upstream changes do not break anything.

 Your forked buildpack is now synced with the upstream Cloud Foundry buildpack.

-For more information about syncing forks, see the Github topic Syncing a Fork.View the source for this page in GitHub
+For more information about syncing forks, see the GitHub topic Syncing a Fork.Create a pull request or raise an issue on the source for this page in GitHub